-At 7th rank, a Mage may cast the spell 'Protection from Fire,' and the adventure-only spell 'Growth.'
+At 7th rank, a Mage may cast the spell 'Protection from Fire,' and the adventure-only spells 'Growth' and 'Legend Lore.'

 At 8th rank, a Mage may cast the spells 'Fireball' and 'Charge Item,' as well as the adventure-only spell 'Gaseous Form.'